 The resident/fellow is eligible for a benefit equal to sixty per cent (60%) of their base salary if they are disabled for a period of at least ninety (90) days, in accordance with the terms of the life-insurance policy.

-The resident/fellow is eligible to participate in short-term disability paid 100 percent by the resident/fellow.
+The resident/fellow is eligible for short-term disability paid by the hospital.

 Tax savings are available through health-care and dependent-care spending accounts.
 In addition, you may pay your portion of premium cost for life, long-term disability, medical, and dental coverage on a pre-tax basis.